 Can Lyme Disease Cause Jaw Pain?
-TMJ Arthritis and Misdiagnosis
+TMJ Symptoms Explained

 Can Lyme disease cause jaw pain?
 Yes.
-In some cases, Lyme disease can affect the temporomandibular joint (TMJ), causing inflammation that mimics a common temporomandibular disorder (TMD).
+In some cases, Lyme disease can affect the temporomandibular joint (TMJ), causing inflammation that resembles a common temporomandibular disorder (TMD).

-When TMJ treatments don’t work, the underlying cause may not be mechanical—it may be infection.
+When TMJ treatment fails, the underlying problem may not be mechanical—it may be infectious.

-For a full overview of Lyme arthritis, including symptoms and treatment, see our main guide.
+For a broader overview of Lyme arthritis, including symptoms and treatment, see our main guide.

 Case Report: TMJ Arthritis Due to Lyme Disease

-A 25-year-old patient developed acute pain in the temporomandibular joint along with difficulty opening her mouth.
+In the article, “Acute arthritis of the right temporomandibular joint due to Lyme disease: a case report and literature review”, the authors describe a 25-year-old patient who developed acute pain in the right temporomandibular joint along with difficulty opening her mouth.

-She was initially diagnosed with internal derangement of the joint and treated with:
+The patient was initially diagnosed with ventral disc deviation without reduction and treated with:

 None of these treatments were effective.

-Despite no known tick bite or rash, Lyme disease testing was positive.
+Although the patient did not recall a tick bite or erythema migrans rash, Lyme disease testing was positive.

 She was diagnosed with Lyme arthritis affecting the TMJ.